-- the members must be legally married (husband and wife) with at least one dependent; - the members must be eligible employees or retirees\ of a group participating in the Kentucky Employees Health Plan; - the members must elect the same coverage\\; and - both members must sign the appropriate documentation within the enrollment deadline and file with their agency's Insurance Coordinator.
+- the members must be legally married (husband and wife) with at least one dependent; - the members must be eligible employees or retirees of a group participating in KEHP; - the members must elect the same coverage; and - both members must sign the appropriate documentation within the enrollment deadline and file with their agency's Insurance Coordinator.
+Both Insurance Coordinators must sign the form.
 If during Open Enrollment you enroll online, you will be required to enter both members' passwords via the web.